changeworld/azure-docs.ja-jp/articles/data-factory/how-to-clean-up-ssisdb-logs-with-elastic-jobs.md

 $SSISDBName = "SSISDB",

 # Parameters needed to set job scheduling to trigger execution of cleanup stored procedure
 $RunJobOrNot = $(Read-Host "Please indicate whether you want to run the job to cleanup SSISDB logs outside the log retention window immediately(Y/N).
 Make sure the retention window is set appropriately before running the following powershell scripts.
-Those removed SSISDB logs cannot be recoverd"),
+Those removed SSISDB logs cannot be recovered"),
 $IntervalType = $(Read-Host "Please enter the interval type for the execution schedule of SSISDB log cleanup stored procedure.
 For the interval type, Year, Month, Day, Hour, Minute, Second can be supported."),
 $IntervalCount = $(Read-Host "Please enter the detailed interval value in the given interval type for the execution schedule of SSISDB log cleanup stored procedure"),
 # StartTime of the execution schedule is set as the current time as default.